radicalbit/radicalbit-ai-monitoring/docs/docs/architecture.md

 # Architecture

-In this section we'll explore the architecture of the Radicalbit AI platform.
+In this section we explore the architecture of the Radicalbit AI platform.
 The image below shows all the components of the platform:

 ![Alt text](/img/architecture/architecture.png "Architecture")